Dinsmoor/hamChat/README.md

-## ARDOPCF FEC CHAT (soon to be called hamChat once the plugin system is perfected)
+# ARDOPCF FEC CHAT

+(will be called hamChat once the plugin system is perfected, and the ardop modem is turned into a plugin)

 *Consider this software unstable and subject to extreme changes*